HotpotBio is the data lab and research group of Hotpot.ai dedicated to biomedicine.

 Unable to publish commercial research, we established HotpotBio to advance science in other ways.
 We draw inspiration from open source, where ephemeral teams innovate by attracting talent across organizational boundaries.
 Since biomedicine is characterized by sparse data and evolving facts, the field presents a high-impact opportunity for validating hypotheses aligned with our lab vision.
 Furthermore, ML research resembles biomedical research more than most realize.

-Just as findings in one patient may not generalize across patients due to genetic and lifestyle differences, ML findings -- even on core parameters like learning rate -- may not generalize due to architecture and training differences.
-In both, generalizability is far weaker than in physics, though reproducibility affords ML one key advantage.
+Just as findings in one patient may not generalize to others due to genetic and lifestyle differences, ML findings -- even on core parameters like learning rate -- may not generalize due to architecture and training differences.
+In both, generalizability is far weaker than in physics or mathematics.

+While data errors are tolerable for general ML models, uncommon variants in biomedicine may drive pathology.
+Training on imprecise medical information may cause misdiagnosis, clinical errors, or drug candidates with elevated toxicity.
 Complicating matters, evolving medical facts may invalidate training data and model knowledge.
 What was true last year may be false today.
-For instance, in April 2024 the U.S. Preventive Services Task Force reversed its longstanding advice and now urges biennial mammograms starting at age 40 -- down from the previous benchmark of 50 -- for average-risk women, citing rising breast-cancer incidence in younger patients.
+For instance, in April 2024 the U.S. Preventive Services Task Force revised its longstanding guidance and now urges biennial mammograms starting at age 40 -- down from the previous benchmark of 50 -- for average-risk women, citing rising breast-cancer incidence in younger patients.

 Cancer is the second leading cause of death worldwide, claiming the lives of roughly 10 million people per year and devastating the lives of millions more [1].